 The majority of articles, published in Peritia, are in English but the journal has also accepted submissions in German and French.
-Potential contributors are encouraged to submit their manuscripts to the editors via e-mail to email@example.com.
+Potential contributors are encouraged to submit their manuscripts to the editors via e-mail to firstname.lastname@example.org.
 Before submitting, authors should familiarise themselves with the journal’s peer-review policies and style sheet.
 These can be accessed at the Guidelines for Contributors page.
-Papers accepted for publication are blind-refereed to ensure academic integrity.
+Papers accepted for publication are double blind-refereed to ensure academic integrity.

 Peritia has a lively reviews section.
 The editors commission individual reviews.
 In addition, a list of books, available for review, can be downloaded in the Books for Review page.
 The editors welcome expressions of interest from potential reviewers of individual volumes on the list.
 However, the journal does not accept unsolicited reviews.

 The image in the header is: St Gallen, Stiftsbibliothek, MS. 904, p.
 3. By kind permission of the Stiftsbibliothek.
 To view the digital version of the entire manuscript, click on this link.

 The editors of Peritia are looking for articles for volume 2 (2018).
 If you are interested in appearing in this volume please email your submission to email@example.com before the end of 2017.
 Please anonymise your article and apply the Guidelines for Contributors.
 We operate a policy of double blind peer review.

 Publishers have given us exciting new books for review with topics covering the broad range of medieval studies.
 Peritia welcomes expressions of interest from potential reviewers.
 The updated list of books for review can be downloaded here.
 More information on our review policy can be read on this page.

 The editors of Peritia are looking for articles for volume 28 (2017).
 If you are interested in appearing in this volume please email your submission to firstname.lastname@example.org before the end of 2016.